What is a Webstile?

 Why Webstiles?

 Webstiles evolved as a personal need.
-I loved the concept of Style Tiles, but hated PS at the same time (I use complex baseline grids in my web design work), so I took the responsibility of making Webstiles.
-When came to use it more and more, I realized that other people could benefit from it too, and you can see the result!
-Webstiles is now available on Github as well!
+I loved the concept of Style Tiles, but disliked designing in Photoshop, so I took the liberty of making Webstiles.
+When I came to use it more and more, I realized that other people could benefit from it too, and here we are!

 Signing off

-I now use webstiles in every project of mine — and I strongly believe you should too.
-Try it once, download the template.
+I now use webstiles in pretty much every project of mine — and I believe you should too.
+Try it once, take a look at the demo, download the template.
 Once again, thanks to Samantha for her amazing concept of Style Tiles.

 Don't Panic!